Top 10 Table Service Restaurants at Walt Disney World

 The Boathouse (Disney Springs)

-One of the newer ones on my list, The Boathouse is a waterfront restaurant located in Disney Springs.
+The Boathouse is a waterfront restaurant located in Disney Springs.
 As you would guess from the name, The Boathouse is seafood inspired and Disney describes the menu as “surf and turf Florida style.”
 Here you will find a raw bar and a really great variety of buckets filled with options such as clams, Hoison Chili Calamari, Firecracker Shrimp (a fave) and much more.
 The menu here is gigantic and includes everything from salads, to sandwiches, fish features, surf & turf options, steaks and chops and more.
 This is one of the most extensive higher-end menus I have come across at Walt Disney World.
 So if you want a restaurant with good food and lots of variety (even for non seafood lovers), then this is worth considering.
 While I haven’t tried even one-tenth of this menu, my favourite dish here so far is the Baked Crab Stuffed Lobster, while my wife is a fan of the fish tacos.
 The kids’ entrees are good as well, offering more variety than the typical Disney kids menu.

 Le Cellier (Canada Pavilion, Epcot)